 2.5.3.
 The calculated acceleration shall be determined in accordance to the formula in paragraph 3.1.2.1.2. of Annex 3 and reported to the second digit after the decimal place (awot,test,κj).

-3. Analysis of results Analysis method 1: slope-assessment
+3. Analysis of results Analysis method 1: Slope-Assessment

 3.1.
 Determination of the anchor point for each gear ratio